-NCC Actions Performance Indicators, Targets and Starting Points Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy Address the impacts of aggressive exotic invasive species in high-value ecosystems and natural habitats on NCC lands.
+NCC Actions Performance Indicators, Targets and Starting Point Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy 15.2 Address the impacts of aggressive exotic invasive, species in high-value ecosystems and natural habitats on NCC lands.
 Indicator: # of projects in place each year that assess and address the impacts of invasive species Target: 3 projects annually Starting Point: 3 projects were carried out in 2023 The NCC estimates that its lands shelter approximately 200 species at risk.
 It is important to protect these species from the various factors that threaten them, including aggressive exotic invasive species.
-To have the greatest impact, the NCC will focus its management efforts on those areas where species at risk are most threatened by invasive species.
+Many species at risk live in one of the NCC's 28 high-value ecosystems and natural habitats, which represent 58 percent of lands managed by the NCC.
+To have the greatest impact, the NCC will focus its management efforts on these areas where species at risk are most threatened by invasive species.
 Relevant targets or ambitions GIF Target 15.8: By 2020, introduce measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species.